Health Screenings: Vision, Hearing, and Scoliosis:

 This health exam may help detect or correct a health condition before it becomes a health problem, thus enhancing your child’s public school experience.

-Kindergarten Oral Health Assessment: California law (Education Code Section 49452.8) states your child must have a dental check-up by May 31 of his/her first year in public school.
+TK/Kindergarten Oral Health Assessment: California law (Education Code Section 49452.8) states your child must have a dental check-up by May 31 of his/her first year in public school.
 A California licensed dental professional operating within their scope of practice must perform the check-up and fill out Section 2 of the form.
 If your child had a dental check-up in the 12 months before he/she starts school, ask your dentist to fill out Section 2.
 If you are unable to get a dental check-up for your child, fill out Section 3.
-This form is required to be filled out, please make sure it is completed and returned to your child school.
+This form is required to be filled out.
+Please make sure it is completed and returned to your child's school.
 Dental Oral Health Assessment Form.
-Please return completed form to your child's school.
+Please return the completed form to your child's school.

 Dental decay is the most common chronic childhood disease, more common than both asthma and obesity, affecting nearly two-thirds of California’s children by the time they reach third grade.
 Dental decay is easily preventable.
 However, it is also a progressive infection that does not heal without treatment.
 Remember, your child is not healthy and ready for school if he or she has poor dental health.

-All applicable forms are to signed and returned by the athlete and the athlete's parent or guardian annually before the athlete's initiating try-out, practice, or competition.
-Return all five (5) completed forms to your student's school office or team coach.
+All applicable forms are signed and returned by the athlete and the athlete's parents or guardian annually before the athlete's initiating try-out, practice, or competition.
+Return all eight (8) completed forms to your student's school office or team coach.